matmag01/MR_Teleoperation_DVRK/README.md

 ### Endoscope Teleoperation
 - Say the word *CAMERA*.
 When ECM teleoperation is on the quadrant becomes blue.
 - With 2 hands grab the quadrant and move it
-- To rotate the camera tilt your head
+- To rotate the camera tilt your head after saying *ROTATE*.
+To go back in translation mode say *TRANSLATE*
-- To center the quadrant say the word *CENTER*
+- To center the quadrant say the word *CENTER* or wait 2 seconds
 - To exit ECM Teleoperation say the word *FREEZE*
 ### Instrument Teleoperation
-- Activate instrument teleoperation by doing pinch gesture (thumb and index tip) fpr 5 seconds
+- Activate instrument teleoperation by doing pinch gesture (thumb and index tip) for 5 seconds
 - Grab the virtual gripper to move the instrument
 - Jaw angle is controlled through the distance between thumb tip and middle finger tip
 - To clutch, do the pinch gesture (thumb and index tip close)
 - To center the quadrant say the word *POSITION*

+## Video

+Video can be found [here](https://livejohnshopkins-my.sharepoint.com/:f:/g/personal/mmagnan4_jh_edu/EoaMInIT_NRAqbvZf024RDQByJEww1GbDDKJgDl0acfdZg?e=EaY8t1)

+## Citation

+This work has been submitted to ISMR 2026.